 The antioxidant activities of fulvic acid in shilajit are also likely responsible for its ability to protect against radiation damage, as evidenced by a 2015 study in which it was able to reduce cellular damage in irradiated rat ovaries.

-In addition to its actions as a nutrient potentiator and robust free radical scavenger, fulvic acid is also able to reduce the expression of pro-inflammatory enzymes such as COX-2, the same compound that is inhibited by aspirin (as well as its natural phytochemical grandparent, salicylic acid).
-Considering this inflammatory pathway’s involvement in arthritic conditions, COX-2 inhibition likely plays a role in shilajit’s ability to support healthy inflammation response in joints.
+In addition to its actions as a nutrient potentiator and robust free radical scavenger, fulvic acid is also able to support healthy levels of enzymes such as COX-2.
+Considering this inflammatory pathway’s involvement in joint health, COX-2 inhibition likely plays a role in shilajit’s ability to support healthy inflammation response in joints.

 Shilajit and Hormone Balance

 Shilajit is widely used for its endocrine-balancing and aphrodisiac effects.
-Much like ashwagandha and tongkat ali, its effects on fertility, libido, and hormone synthesis are well-documented.
+Much like ashwagandha and tongkat ali, its effects on fertility and hormone synthesis are well-documented.

 Here’s a sample of the current research on shilajit’s hormonal effects: